DavidLandup0/dl4cv/README.md

 - Atrous convolutions and the Atrous Spatial Pyramid Pooling Module
 - The Albumentations library and augmenting semenatic segmentation maps with images
 - Creating semantic segmentation datasets with masks as labels
-- Implementation of the DeepLabV3+ architecture
+- Implementation of the DeepLabV3+ architecture with Keras
 - Segmentation metrics and loss functions